tuck1s/sparkpost-traffic-gen/INSTALLING.md

 Invalid MESSAGES_PER_MINUTE_LOW setting - must be number 1 to 10000
 ```

-Expect an error message as we don't have env vars set up yet.
-Now set these up in a shell script, e.g.
+Expect **an error message** as this stage as we don't have env vars set up yet.<br>Now set these up in a shell script, e.g.
 `vim tg.sh`
 ```
 #!/bin/bash